bbepis/NArgs/README.md

   --collection <value>                       A collection of strings
 ```

 An argument class must inherit from `IArgumentCollection`.
-There are three property types supported:
+There are four property types supported:

 - `bool`: Is `true` if the argument was provided, `false` if not. `Required` is not applicable to this argument type.
 - `string`: Is set to the value of `--stringArg <value>`, otherwise `null` if not provided.
 - `IList<string>`: Similar to the above, however collects multiple values into a single list.
 Does *not* split the value on comma or anything else, instead appends multiple usages (i.e. `--listArg value1 --listArg value2`) into a single list.
 List is empty if not provided.
+- Any enum.
+Will parse a case-insensitive string value into an enum.
+Will throw if unable to parse the enum correctly.